compx-labs/waypoint/sdk/examples/README.md

 ### React Examples

-The React examples (`aptos-react.tsx` and `algorand-react.tsx`) are meant to be integrated into your React application.
+The React examples (`aptos-react.tsx`, `aptos-invoice-react.tsx`, and `algorand-react.tsx`) are meant to be integrated into your React application.
 Copy the code and adapt it to your project structure.

 **Key Integration Steps:**